Darxo/Hardened/README.md

 **Undead**
 - All **Wiederganger** types gain +5 Melee Skill and grant 20% more experience.
 They no longer grant experience after being ressurected.
 They lose 10 Hitpoints, **Double Grip** and no longer grant experience after being ressurected.
 They now have a 100% resurrection chance (up from 66%) and resurrect in 1-3 turns (up from 1-2)
 - Normal **Wiederganger** lose **Overwhelm**
-- All **Skeletons** grant 20% more experience.
-They no longer grant experience after being ressurected
+- All **Skeletons** no longer grant experience after being ressurected
 - **Fallen Heroes** no longer spawn with Morning Stars or Handaxes.
 They now have a 100% resurrection chance (up from 90%) but -10 Hitpoints.
 Champion variants lose **Nine Lives**
 - **Geists** lose **Fearsome**.
 They now have **Backstabber**
 - **Necromancer** lose 20 natural body armor and **Inspiring Presence**. **Raise Undead** and **Possess Undead** now cost 15 Fatigue (up from 10)